 Question: What should I do if I made a mistake on my federal return that I have already filed?

-It depends on the type of mistake that you made:
+It depends on the type of mistake you made:

-- Many mathematical errors are caught in the processing of the tax return itself so you may not need to correct these mistakes.
+- Many mathematical errors are caught during the processing of the tax return and corrected by the IRS, so you may not need to correct these mistakes.

-- If you did not attach a required schedule, the IRS will contact you and ask for the missing information.
+- If you did not attach a required schedule or form, the IRS will contact you and ask for the missing information.

-- If you did not report all of your income or did not claim a credit, you should file an amended or corrected return using Form 1040X (PDF), Amended U.S. Individual Income Tax Return.
+- If you did not claim the correct filing status or you need to change your income, deductions or credits, you should file an amended or corrected return using Form 1040X, Amended U.S. Individual Income Tax Return.

 When filing an amended or corrected return:

-- Include copies of any schedules that have been changed or any Form(s) W-2 (PDF) you did not include.
-File 1040X only after you have filed your original return.
+- Include copies of any schedules that are changing and/or any Form(s) W-2 you did not include with your original return.
+To avoid delays, file Form 1040X only after you have filed your original return.
 Generally, for a credit or refund, you must file Form 1040X within 3 years (including extensions) after the date you timely filed your original return or within 2 years after the date you paid the tax, whichever is later.

-- Please allow the IRS 8-12 weeks to process an amended return.
+- Please allow the IRS up to 16 weeks to process an amended return.

 Category: IRS Procedures